LeaveHomeSafe: Reactions

 When LeaveHomeSafe was launched, it was questioned for requesting too many permissions, including "read USB content" and "check Wi-Fi connection."
 Afterwards, LeaveHomeSafe was updated, and the required permissions were reduced from 15 to 7.
 However, according to the version 1.1.4 of the application, the permission of the application still includes the retrieval of the running applications.

 According to the program development forum, this is a tool that can help hackers invade.
-While the travel records that LeaveHomeSafe uploads to government will be kept for 7 years, the records in the app will only be kept for 31 days.
+While the travel records that LeaveHomeSafe uploads to the government will be kept for 7 years, the records in the app will only be kept for 31 days.
 Johnny So, barrister and a member of the Progressive Lawyers Group, thinks that it is unacceptable and dangerous for the government to force citizens to use programs.
 It is believed that it will set a bad precedent, and people think that the government is invading personal privacy on the grounds of fighting the epidemic.

 Some restaurants indicated that they would rather only do takeaways than having customers scan the QR code at the restaurant.
 They were worried about whether they could protect their privacy.
 Some hot pot restaurants pointed out that the related arrangements would not help the business too much.
 Some restaurants even post a QR code that mimics LeaveHomeSafe, but after scanning it with a mobile phone, it will link to an unrelated website.

 In February 2021, the Hospital Authority Employees Alliance questioned that LeaveHomeSafe is for monitoring the public, not for epidemic prevention.
 Subsequently, the Innovation and Technology Bureau and the Hospital Authority issued articles to refute the allegations.
 Patrick Nip, Civil Service Secretary, said that the LeaveHomeSafe program has no tracking function and will not reveal privacy.
 The Hospital Authority Employees Alliance issued a statement in response, saying that the Innovation and Technology Bureau misled the public and made it difficult for the public to feel at ease.
 It also criticized the government's poor performance in epidemic prevention and if the government continues to ignore public opinion, it will only further deepen public grievances.
 The organization stated that in the next week it will continue to appeal to citizens in different areas to boycott LeaveHomeSafe.